-Since the internet provided a direct link to your pocket, and AI has even made it possible to tell package delivery from intruders, installing smart cameras can do a lot.
-You can check you closed the garage door from an app, tell the kids to come in for dinner via a built-in speaker, and, of course, receive alerts if something happens which shouldn’t.
+Since the internet provides a direct link to your pocket, and AI can tell packages from intruders, installing smart cameras can do a lot.
+You can check you closed the garage door from an app, tell the kids to come in for dinner via a built-in speaker, and, of course, receive alerts if something happens in time to do something about it.

-The eufyCam 2 Pro, the latest addition to the Eufy system, caught a lot of virtual eyes at CES 2021.
-The new outdoor camera isn’t only prepared for the weather, with IP67 protection, but for a straightforward installation, able to run entirely from battery for a whole year.
+The eufyCam 2 Pro, the latest addition to the Eufy system, caught a lot of virtual eyes when orginally launched at CES 2021 (opens in new tab).
+This camera isn’t only prepared for the weather, with IP67 protection, but for a straightforward installation, able to run entirely from battery for a whole year.
 That long life is in part thanks to the Sony sensor which provides good quality low light imagery without the need for a white light, which will mean climbing the ladders to charge the camera(s) less often.
 Rather than a potentially expensive subscription, Eufy’s system makes use of a base station, the HomeBase, making it sensible to buy in multi-camera kits from the start.
 The HomeBase’s on-board 16GB can be extended via USB, and the video stored on it is encrypted, but can be accessed via the app easily.
-Eufy also boasts a great app with good options, a thumbnail alerts option, and great alternative cameras and doorbells if you’re looking for, say, floodlights.
+Eufy also boasts a great app with good options, a thumbnail alerts option, and great alternative cameras and doorbells if you’re looking for, say, floodlights.(opens in new tab)

 Blink’s compact cameras are designed to capture short video clips when activated by motion, but avoid being hard-wired thanks to the power from 2 AA lithium batteries.
-These can keep the device going for up to 2 years, communicating via a mini hub called the Sync Module 2.
-Customers of Blink before April 2020 got free cloud storage – many customers chose Blink for this.
-Now, although that is no longer available for new customers, it is possible to record via a simple USB stick and the Sync Module 2 (included if you buy a system), but new features will essentially be reserved for those who subscribe; a fun one is hourly photos assembled into timelapse so you can review what happened as you slept.
+These can keep the device going for up to 2 years, communicating via a mini hub called the Sync Module 2 (ensure you buy the ‘kit’ if you need one of these; if buying extra cameras you can save around $10 / £10 by buying without the module).
+The Sync Module also has a USB socket for a simple USB stick (up to 256GB which you can use to record clips without subscription.
+Non cloud-subscribers miss a few features, though, like thumbnails when reviewing clips and hourly photos assembled into timelapse so you can review what happened as you slept.
 The Blink system’s friction installation is simple, though you’d want it out of reach for thieves.
 Clearly the default settings are designed to preserve battery life, but the app offers choices like ‘early motion’ so you can choose your own priorities.

 • Read full Blink Outdoor review (opens in new tab)